turingschool/backend-curriculum-site/module3/projects/rails_engine_lite/evaluation.md

 ### Feedback Session

-* 4: Student comes prepared to answer all question/tasks outlined in the Feedback Session Format above.
+* Exceeds Expectations:  Student comes prepared to answer all question/tasks outlined in the Feedback Session Format above.
 Student also participates with other peers to either ask further questions or offer additional feedback.
-* 3: Student comes prepared to answer all question/tasks outlined in the Feedback Session Format above.
+* Meets Expectations: Student comes prepared to answer all question/tasks outlined in the Feedback Session Format above.
-* 2: Student participates in the feedback session, but does not come prepared to answer all questions/tasks outlined in the Feedback Session Format above.
+* Below Expectations: Student participates in the feedback session, but does not come prepared to answer all questions/tasks outlined in the Feedback Session Format above.
-* 1: Student is unprepared for the feedback session, and does not come prepared to participate.
+* Well Below Expectations: Student is unprepared for the feedback session, and does not come prepared to participate.

 ### Feature Delivery